tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent.md

   ![image of create fleet options page](/../images/create-fleet.png)

 * **Response File**: For Management Agent installation to take place, a response file is also required.
 In Lab 2, we clicked **Download Install Key** during the creation of our fleet.
 The file that we downloaded is the response file which contains the install key, as observed in the `ManagementAgentInstallKey` field.
-The last line of our response file `Service.plugin.jms.download=true` will also download and enable the JMS plugin.
+The line in our response file `Service.plugin.jms.download=true` will also download and enable the JMS plugin.

   ![image of input rsp file](/../images/input-rsp-updated.png)